Author: Sangeetha Murali

 Collect and shape strips of newspaper into sticks.
 You can also use colorful paper tapes to keep them from disassembling.
 Use a cardboard piece as the bottom.
 Place the sticks together using glue or stitch them together using cotton threads.

 8Recycled Paper Wall Hangings

-Cut variously colored newspapers into circular shaped pieces.
+Cut variously colored newspapers into circle-shaped pieces.
 Use a rubber or plastic ball as the base.
 Apply glue or double side tap over the circumference of the ball and stick the pieces onto them.

 9Recycled Paper Bracelets

 Immerse the sticks in boiling water for 30 minutes.
 Drain the water and bend them.
 Let the sticks cool.
-Use glass tumbler to give the sticks appropriate shape.
+Use a glass tumbler to give the sticks the appropriate shape.

 10Upcycled Paper Ear Rings